Southern Yakutia (Sakha)

 by the window.

-A surge of exorbitant spirit gripped him the moment the train
+A surge of exorbitant spirit gripped Boris the moment the

-hissed and jerked for the journey to the settlement of Nargonyy, located a
+train hissed and jerked for the journey to the settlement of Nargonyy, located

 Boris thought it would make no difference if he died now.
 At